The Cards of Life

 PS: It has come to my attention that some people think they can only get to my website through one of my social media sites such as Facebook.
 So let me give you my URL.
 That way you may access my Website directly: https://StephanySpencer.com — Stephany with a “y.”

 If you click on my “Follow” button and leave me your e-mail address, each time a new blog is posted, you will get an e-mail alerting you.
 My cell phone number, in case you would like to call me, is 818-624-8522.

 I would love feedback from my readers.
 Your comments, “Like’s,” etc., help guide and motivate what I, a writer, will write next.
 I would really appreciate it, also, if you would let me know, through comments or calls, if you find any spelling or grammatical errors, or ANY other errors in my writing.

 I have nobody editing nor are critiquing what I write before I post it.
 So your feedback is important.
 Thank you in advance for the time you take to let me know these vital things.
 And know you are much appreciated.

-Now, till next time, thank you for visiting my website — And for reading especially my blogs that tell you what my memoir’s intentions are.
+Now, till next time, thank you for visiting my Website — And for reading my blogs that tell you what my Website’s intentions are.
 And thank you for just being you.